 But there is always a starting point.
 Is it the second you hear about a new assignment, or are you usually pretty excited about it until you get home and a concerned family member starts worrying aloud?
 Or are you an “end of the project” kind of person, like myself.
 I’m excited the entire time and then just as I finish up the editing process I begin thinking of everything I should’ve done differently.

-By identifying the exact moment negativity starts creeping into our minds, you’re able to start nailing down a pattern, and this helps you determine if there is a specific situation or person that is making you feel this way.
+By identifying the exact moment self doubt starts creeping into our minds, you’re able to start nailing down a pattern, and this helps you determine if there is a specific situation or person that is making you feel this way.
 The sooner you know the source, the sooner you can nip it in the bud.

 2.)
 Write It Down